siriz/tauri_webview/README_EN.md

 [![GitHub](https://img.shields.io/badge/GitHub-siriz%2Ftauri__webview-black?logo=github)](https://github.com/siriz/tauri_webview)

-A lightweight desktop application using Tauri that displays HTML/CSS/JS files from the `./contents/` folder as a desktop application.
+A lightweight desktop application using Tauri that displays HTML/CSS/JS files from the `html/` folder through an embedded web server as a desktop application.

 ### Key Features

 - **No Browser Required**: Run HTML files directly as desktop applications without launching a browser in the local environment
 - **No Additional Installation Needed**: Uses Windows built-in WebView, so it's lightweight and runs immediately without extra software installations
 - **Fast Execution**: Provides fast and efficient performance with minimal resource consumption
+- **Dynamic File Loading**: Modify HTML/CSS/JS files and see changes immediately with browser refresh (F5) without rebuilding the executable
+- **User Customization**: End users can modify files in the `html/` folder after deployment

 **GitHub Repository:** https://github.com/siriz/tauri_webview

 ## Features

 - **Lightweight Executable**: All necessary resources are included in the package, allowing it to run without external internet connection
+- **Embedded Web Server**: Dynamically serves files through embedded HTTP server (tiny_http) implemented in Rust
+- **Real-time Editable**: Modify files in `html/` folder while exe is running and see changes immediately with browser refresh (F5)
-- **Simple Configuration**: Easily customize window size, position, and other settings using the `config.ini` file
+- **Simple Configuration**: Easily customize window size, port, and other settings using the `config.ini` file
 - **Native Performance**: Fast performance and security through Rust backend
 - **Extensible**: Simple structure makes it easy to add new features